kankaye/interview/EmploymentHero/Test2.md

 - **False**: Otherwise.

 ## Rules
-1. The function should not be case-sensitive.
+1. The function should be case-sensitive.
 2. The order of characters in `y` must be maintained in `x` for the function to return True.

 ## Examples